Braves vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves take the field against Kyle Tucker and the Houston Astros at Truist Park on Saturday, at 7:20 PM ET.
+Max Fried will start for the Atlanta Braves on Sunday at Truist Park against Kyle Tucker and the Houston Astros.
+First pitch is at 1:30 PM ET for the final game of a three-game series.

-The favored Braves have -115 moneyline odds against the underdog Astros, who are listed at -105.
-The over/under is 8 runs for the game (with -115 odds to hit the over and -105 odds to go under).
+Oddsmakers list the Braves as -140 favorites on the moneyline, while giving the underdog Astros +115 moneyline odds to win.
+The over/under is 8 runs for the game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.